Damon Lindelof Bio

 Early Life and Background

-Damon Laurence Lindelof was born in Englewood, New Jersey, to Susan Klausner, a teacher, and David Herbert Lindelof, a bank manager.
-His mother is Ashkenazi Jewish with family roots in Białystok, Poland, and his father is of mixed Swedish, Norwegian, Spanish, and German ancestry.
-Lindelof grew up in Teaneck, New Jersey, and celebrated his Bar Mitzvah there.
+Damon Laurence Lindelof was born on April 24, 1973, in Englewood, New Jersey.
+His mother, Susan (Klausner), is a teacher, and his father, David Herbert Lindelof, is a bank manager.
+Lindelof’s mother is Ashkenazi Jewish, with family from Białystok, Poland, while his father’s ancestry included Swedish, Norwegian, Spanish, and German roots.
+He celebrated his Bar Mitzvah in Teaneck, New Jersey, where he attended synagogue, and the cultural blend of his upbringing later informed his storytelling sensibilities.

 Damon Lindelof Career